 Keeping the beaches clean is a constant challenge, however.
-Not only is there the issue of lazy tourists (and locals), but the tides of the Adriatic also wash up trash from the ocean.
+Not only is there the issue of lazy tourists (and locals), but the tides of the Adriatic also wash up trash from the sea.

 Annual clean-ups before the season begins are now a well-established way of life in many communities.
 There are also several excellent initiatives to raise awareness and get visitors involved in the cleanup.
-One of my favourites is Blue Bag – why not get involved next summer?
+One of my favourites is Blue Bag – why not get involved next time you’re in Croatia?

 EU entry has brought some of Croatia’s environmental strategies into question.
 EU law enforcement is also forcing the country to adopt better practices in its environmental policies.

-One of the key areas where change is urgently needed is in waste management.
+One of the key areas where some change is urgent is waste management.
 Land fill has been the basic strategy for too long, and recycling is still in its infancy.
 This is slowly changing, however, and you can follow progress in our Total Eco Croatia section.